codefool/chess/README.md

 0x1110 unused
 0x1111 unused
 ```
-Pieces are encoded in nibbles of a 32-byte array, as follows:
+Pieces are packed in nibbles of a 32-byte array, as follows:
 ```
 x... - side 0=white, 1=black
 .xxx - piece type